gsluthra/my_blog/_posts/2017-02-18-open-source-explained.md

 og-image: "general/guitar.jpg"

 excerpt: "In this blog I explain what Open Source Software (OSS) means, a little about licenses, business models around OSS and why developers should contribute to OSS.
-In the end I provide a link to a podcast on Myths and Truths in Open Source Software"
+In the end I provide a link to a podcast on Myths and Truths in Open Source Software."

 author:
   name: Gurpreet Luthra